 I did agree with Andy that our hardshell kayak was a real nightmare to take anywhere with us.
 I mean, we all loved it once we were out on the water in it – but dragging it from the side of the house to the car and then putting it on the car, tying it down and doing the same at the other end just made it hardly worth it.

 So I started doing some research to find out are inflatable kayaks durable, and are inflatable kayaks any good and if so, what is the best inflatable kayak to buy.
-I read various articles on inflatable vs hard kayak and eventually decided to throw caution to the wind and give it a go.
+I read various articles on inflatable vs hard kayaks and eventually decided to throw caution to the wind and give it a go.

 Well, the fact that I’m here writing this article tells you that in my view, it’s a resounding yes – inflatable kayaks are worth it.